bldl/emplace-spidermonkey/README.md

    });
    ```

-   The `assert` is what is part of the Test262 suite, here we assert that a TypeErrors is thrown.
+   The `assert` is part of the Test262 suite, here we assert that a TypeError is thrown.

    You can find the rest of the functions for assert [here](https://github.com/tc39/test262/blob/main/CONTRIBUTING.md#test-environment).